awesomeeng/zephjs/docs/API.md

 ## alias(aliasName) ⇒ <code>void</code>
 **Kind**: global function
-**Summary**: Definition Method used to provide one or more alias names for a componet.
-In essence, when the component is registered with the Custome Element registry, if there are any aliases, those names are also registered at the same time using a clone of the original method.
+**Summary**: Definition Method used to provide one or more alias names for a component.
+In essence, when the component is registered with the Custom Element registry, if there are any aliases, those names are also registered at the same time using a clone of the original method.